-How to Deal with Jealous Friends After Announcing Your Engagement
+How to Deal With Jealous Friends After Announcing Your Engagement

 As news of your engagement spreads, you can expect a frenzy of congratulations and well-wishes.
-But while some of your pals might be popping the champagne and celebrating along with you, others might not react as happily as you had expected.
+But while some of your pals might be popping bottles and celebrating along with you, others might not react as happily as you had expected.
 It may be that your single and unmarried friends aren’t particularly discreet with their jealousy.
 Frankly, their feelings could stem from anything—whether it’s outright jealousy or fear of losing your friendship, it’s no time for bizarre or hurtful behavior.
 We’ve got some tips to help you deal.

-Fear of Missing Out On Your Friendship
+Fear of Missing Out on Your Friendship

 Do some of your closest friends have reservations about your fiancé?
 Consider if deep down any of their concerns might be valid.
 It’s important to honor the opinion of those who care about you.
 But if nothing feels more right to you than marrying your partner, don’t let them hold you back.
 If they continue to protest, tell them you appreciate their thoughts and concerns, but that you're very happy with the decision you've made and hope they support it.
 End of story.

-Friend In Denial
+Friend in Denial

 It can be tough to revel in that newly-engaged feeling when you have a friend who pretends your engagement never happened.
 From gown shopping to cake tasting, they disengage without any explanation.
 Communication is key—politely ask what’s up and go from there, and it’s likely one of the above insecurities is causing this distant behavior.
 Explain that you value their opinion and want them to be a play a part in your planning process.
 If they understand how much you value their opinion and support, they’re more likely to come around.